nexendrie/rss/docs/index.md

 Usage
 -----

-Create new instance of new \Nexendrie\Rss\Generator, set its properties title and description.
+Create new instance of \Nexendrie\Rss\Generator, set its properties title and description.
 Then add data source for channel's items.
-It should return array of RssChannelItem.
+It should return array of \Nexendrie\Rss\RssChannelItem.

 Example: